Drinking a daily green smoothie was THE most powerful, life-changing habit that I ever picked up!

 - Looking for a better blender?
 Here are my blender recommendations for any budget.

 - Too bitter?
-Add another half a banana, orange,1/4 cup pineapple, or other sweet fruit.
-Toss in one date (be sure to remove the pit, first!)
-Try adding raw cacao powder, or vanilla bean.
+Add another half a banana, orange, 1/4 cup pineapple, or other sweet fruit.
 Stick with fresh baby spinach, and let your taste buds acclimate before moving on to “pro greens” like kale and dandelion.

 Powerful Green Smoothie Boosters!